sagemath/trac_to_gh/Issue 8542.md

 # Issue 8542: Pynac does not build a DLL on Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8542

 Original creator: mhansen